lglanville/Pyservica/API/README.md

 # Preservica API library

-Python library that wraps requests.session for working with the Preservica API.
+Python module that wraps requests.session for working with the Preservica API.

-## Installation
-Eventually I will package this properly.
-For now, clone and use within the repo directory.

 ## Usage
 The core library including the preservica_session class is in the file